grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### The hatch needs to be repaired)

-In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well.
+In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy watertight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well.
 Gregory had pulled up the steel grating that normally covered this well and set it to one side.
 The grating had been locked into place with a sliding mechanism that could only be opened with a key Captain Percy carried.
-This was a precaution against anyone opening the hatch below without the permission of the captain, since under certain circumstances opening this particular hatch could sink the boat.
+This was a precaution against anyone opening the hatch below without the permission of the captain, since, under certain circumstances, opening this particular hatch could sink the boat.
 Gregory had had to borrow the key from Percy to unlock the grating.
 Now they sat with their feet dangling down into the well.
 Gregory tapped the toe of his boot lightly on the still-closed hatch while they waited for the signal from Shakes.

 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
 Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, say, the _Gnat_ tears away or something --- we'll be flooding the whole _Prospect_ from this hole we're opening in the bottom of the boat, eh?"
-Gregory's voice was twinged with nerves.
+Gregory's voice was tinged with nerves.

 "Doesn't fuckin' work like that, so you can calm the fuck down.
 As long as they got the top hatch in the fuckin' sail closed, there's not enough pressure at this depth to drive in enough water to sink the boat.
 Still, I got my fucking bulkhead hatch closed and sealed on this side.
 If it starts flooding fast, we are going out your door and closing it the fuck behind us.
 There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this ship."

-"Alright, I'm following you then Chips."
+"Alright, I'm following you then, Chips."

 "Keep that fuckin' portable bilge pump ready though: if there's a small leak, then some modest fuckin' heroics will be required of us."

 At this point they could hear the _Gnat_ grinding against the mating collar of the _Prospect_, screeching metal-on-metal as it moved back and forth trying to find the docked position.
 And then there was the loud crunch of the two boats coming together.

-"Sound's like he's fuckin' on," said Chips, "we wait till we get the OK from Hemi though."
+"Sound's like he's on," said Chips.
+"We wait till we get the fuckin' OK from Hemi though."

 Gregory nodded.

 They could feel the shuddering vibrations of the _Gnat's_ motor through the hull of the _Prospect_ for a few minutes, and then that died away when Shakes shut it down.
 A few moments later the _Prospect's_ motors shut down too.
 They heard Shakes bang out a ringing shave-and-a-haircut with one of his wrenches on the top hatch of the _Gnat_, below the still-closed bottom hatch of the _Prospect_.
-Then it was quite silent until Hemi came crackling over the ship PA, "OK Chips, open it up."
+Then it was quite silent until Hemi came crackling over the ship PA.
+"OK Chips, open it up."

 Chips nodded to Gregory and he reached down into the hatch well and cranked open the sealing wheel.
 He pulled up the hatch and water steadily flooded up around their boots.
 Gregory jumped up, as if bitten, and in a matter of seconds was on the other side of the bulkhead, ready to seal the hatch.

 But Chips lay out flat on the grating and reached her hand down into the pool of water.
 She felt along the welds until she knew where the water was pushing in.
 "The welds are _mostly_ --- but not totally --- fucking failing.
-You can see it's leaking," said Chips, "get the pump hooked up Gregory, and let's get as much of this fuckin' water out of here as fast as fuckin' possible.
-Then I'll see if I can weld it decent like."
+You can see it's leaking," said Chips.
+"Get the pump hooked up Gregory, and let's get as much of this fuckin' water out of here as fast as fuckin' possible.
+Then I'll see if I can weld it decent-like."

 While Gregory got the hoses for the bilge pump connected, Chips got on the PA with Hemi.
 "We gotta fix these shitty fuckin' welds or it'll flood the _Gnat_ when we open its hatch, Hemi.
 Tell Shakes to sit tight, and not to do a fuckin' thing."
 Hemi acknowledged, and she started putting her welding gear on.

 It was cold, frustrating, cramped work.
 But such had been all of Chips' work on this trip --- maybe her whole life, she reflected.
-She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work processes, but all the societal systems and turns of fate that had conspired against her to bring her to this particular misery.
+She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work processes, but all the societal systems and turns of fate that had conspired to bring her to this particular misery.

-Shakes' welds were horrifically ugly, like stitch work on a revivified cadaver from a Gothic novel.
+Shakes's welds were horrifically ugly, like stitch work on a revivified cadaver from a Gothic novel.
 As with the hull of the _Prospect_, she had to hammer metal sheet patches into place, and weld them until they no longer leaked.
 Chips felt nothing but lucky when the leaking started to slow without her having made the situation worse by cutting through the mating ring or the hull of the _Gnat_.

 Eventually enough patching material had been welded into place that the leak slowed to a seep, and then finally stopped altogether.
 The pump sucked the last of the water out the well, leaving them looking at the domed top hatch of the _Gnat_ down in the recess.
-The whole mess was holding, though Chips hoped she would never have to test it at any deeper depth.
+The whole mess was holding, though Chips hoped she would never have to test it at any greater depth.

 Chips tapped on the hatch with the end of the welding stick.
-"Eh Shakes ya fucker.
-You can open this fuckin' thing up now."
-She yelled into the empty metal well, her voice bouncing the curses back at her.
+"Eh, Shakes, ya fucker.
+You can open this fuckin' thing up now," she yelled into the empty metal well, her voice bouncing the curses back at her.
 There was the sound of the rusty sealing gears squeaking open and the hatch lifted up.

-Shakes was grinning up at them as residual water rained down on him, "who's a fuckin' angle-fish now, eh motherfuckers?"
+Shakes was grinning up at them as residual water rained down on him.
+"Who's a fuckin' angle-fish now, eh?"

 "Don't touch them welds when ya come through, the fuckers are still hellish fuckin' hot."

 Shakes put his arms up through the hatch hole, found a place to grab that was not still warm from welding, lifted his foot to some protruding knob of steel in the sail of the _Gnat_, and stepped up into the _Prospect_.
 Gregory pushed the ship intercom button and told Hemi they had Shakes aboard.

 "Right. _Now_ the hard part," said Hemi over the intercom.
-He got on the ship PA, and asked everyone to meet him down at the hatch to the _Gnat_.
+He got on the ship PA and asked everyone to meet him down at the hatch to the _Gnat_.

 [//]: # (----- invisible character break)

 [//]: # (### Rigging up power to the Prospect)

-"So basically we are going to suck the life out of the _Gnat_ to keep the _Prospect_ going," Hemi told them when they were all assembled and standing crammed in on both sides of the open hatch to the _Gnat_ below.
+"So, basically we are going to suck the life out of the _Gnat_ to keep the _Prospect_ going," Hemi told them when they were all assembled, standing crammed in on both sides of the open hatch to the _Gnat_ below.

 Shakes squirmed.

-Hemi continued, "I am going to set up some heavy jumpers between the _Gnat's_ battery banks and the battery rooms of the _Prospect_, where we are standing right now.
-That should be pretty straightforward, and give us access to the _Gnat's_ remaining battery power --- though that will not be much, in terms of the _Prospect's_ power consumption.
+"I am going to set up some heavy jumpers between the _Gnat's_ battery banks and the battery rooms of the _Prospect_, where we are standing right now," Hemi continued.
+"That should be pretty straightforward, and give us access to the _Gnat's_ remaining battery power --- though that will not be much, in terms of the _Prospect's_ power consumption.

 "Chips, I need you to do the harder part and figure out how to get the fuel that is left in the _Gnat_ up into the _Prospect's_ engines.
-I am not sure if it would be better to try to pump it into the _Prospect's_ fuel tanks, or run it straight from the _Gnat's_ fuel tanks to the _Prospect's_ diesels."
+I am not sure if it would be better to try to pump it into the _Prospect's_ fuel tanks or run it straight from the _Gnat's_ fuel tanks to the _Prospect's_ diesels."

 "Be fuckin' easier to just run a long hose up to the fuckin' _Prospect's_ fuckin' fuel pumps.
 Won't require fuckin' around with the trim as much," put in Chips.